webzakimbo/bcome-read-the-docs-guides/docs/source/drivers/static.rst

    See |STATIC_MANIFESTS_DOCS|_ for full documentation.

-A static manifest allows you declare servers that are local to your client - i.e. on premise - or remote machines for which you may not have a configured driver for Bcome.
+A Static Manifest allows for the declaration of servers local to your client, i.e. on-premise, or remote machines for which you may not have a configured Bcome cloud driver.

 In this simple example, we add a single server into the top-level inventory namespace.